When it comes to webinars, most people assume that the medium is, by its nature, a live broadcast.

 SO WHICH IS BETTER?

-Honestly, choosing your particular webinar depends on what’s most important to you.
+Honestly, in the debate about pre-recorded vs. live webinars, choosing your particular webinar depends on what’s most important to you.

 There are ways of doing hybrid webinars, but neither is necessarily better than the other.
 It just depends on the use case.
 If you want interactivity and the ability to answer questions, you should probably go live.
 If you want to make sure your message is clear and concise and on-point, then you might want to look into pre-recorded webinars.